KendiLorna/Sales-Analysis/README.md

 ### PROCESS

 Data from a company retailing various office products created a sales dashboard—the analysis aimed to answer the questions provided.

+The data was clean- confirmed through checks for duplicates, missing values, and nulls.

 I used the sales data from 2016 to 2019 to create pivot tables, which summarized total revenue, total number of products sold, total profit, and total discount.